 Interpretation-based approaches take more effort than observation-based approaches but produce better results.
 These approaches are considered a ‘gold standard’ for evaluating topic models since they use human judgment to maximum effect.

-A good illustration of these is described in a research paper by Jonathan Chang and others (2009) which developed ‘word intrusion’ and ‘topic intrusion’ to help evaluate semantic coherence.
+A good illustration of these is described in a research paper by Jonathan Chang and others (2009), that developed ‘word intrusion’ and ‘topic intrusion’ to help evaluate semantic coherence.

 In word intrusion, subjects are presented with groups of 6 words, 5 of which belong to a given topic and one which does not—the ‘intruder’ word.
 Subjects are asked to identify the intruder word.